 With Amaris B. Clinic, you can rest assured that your well-being is in safe hands as the patient’s safety, health, and results are a top priority for the team at the establishment regardless of the procedure you undergo here.

 Not one to skimp on time spent on patients, Dr Ivan Puah always makes sure that he sets aside sufficient time to conduct a thorough consultation with each individual to advise on suitable treatment plans after assessing one’s clinical conditions, needs, and expectations.

-Armed with more than 15 years of experience in performing facial cosmetic enhancements as well as body sculpting procedures, Dr. Ivan Puah is the medical professional you can trust to recommend a treatment solution that gives you optimal results even when it comes to treating genetically linked skin and body issues.
+Armed with more than 15 years of experience performing facial cosmetic enhancements and body sculpting procedures, Dr Ivan Puah is the medical professional you can trust to recommend a treatment solution that gives you optimal results.

 More than just an aesthetic clinic, Amaris B. Clinic has also revised its offerings to include integrative medicine along with body sculpting and medical aesthetics.
 This means that the clinic now provides weight loss and fitness assessment, pain management, sports injury rehabilitation, and myotherapy as part of its suite of comprehensive treatments and services.